Tuition and Financial Aid

 Tuition and fees are subject to change by legislative action.
 Changes in tuition or fees will be effective upon date of enactment and will be reflected in fees and tuition charged.
 Specific tuition and fees for each term can be found at www.utdallas.edu/bursar/tuition/tables.

 Please note that the Texas Legislature does not set the specific amount for any particular student fee.
 The student fees assessed above are authorized by the state statute; however, the specific fee amounts and the determination to increase fees are made by the University administration and The University of Texas System Board of Regents.
 Students taking courses in the School of Behavioral and Brain Sciences may be required to purchase professional liability insurance if they are in certain clinical experiences.

 Students will be given notice on their tuition bill, tuition receipt or an email in connection with tuition charges, of the amount of his/her tuition payment that is required to be set aside to provide financial assistance for students enrolled at the institution per the Texas Education Code, Section 56.014.

 Those who begin their college careers at a community college will also be able to take advantage of UT Dallas' Guaranteed Tuition Plan under a program called the Comet Connection.
-As Comet Connection members, students can lock in their tuition rate.
+As Comet Connection members, students can lock in their tuition rate for 5 consecutive years.
 Students may contact UT Dallas' Office of Admission and Enrollment advisors at 972-883-2270 or go to www.utdallas.edu/connect for more information.